How to reduce employee turnover

 In this scenario, if you can’t keep up, it can feel like the only option is to walk away.

 Suppose you regularly lose employees due to burnout.
 This could be a sign that something is not right in the work environment: that you’re using the wrong strategies to motivate people and not providing the support employees need.
+If burnout is an issue in your team, tracking leave pattens could be a helpful way to ensure that everyone is receiving the time off that they are entitled to.

 An employee assistance program (or EAP) can be a great resource for helping staff members get the support they need through a difficult time in a confidential setting.
 Using an EAP can contribute to your employment offering, which is designed to attract great people and keep them happy throughout their career with your company.